ethhub-io/ethhub/docs/other/ethhub-cftc-response.md

+title: EthHub CFTC Response - EthHub

+description: On December 11th, 2018 the CFTC submitted a public "Request for Input" which asks for clarity and answers around Ethereum.
+EthHub answered.

 # EthHub CFTC Response

 On December 11th, 2018 the CFTC [submitted a public "Request for Input"](https://www.cftc.gov/sites/default/files/2018-12/federalregister121118.pdf) which asks for clarity and answers around Ethereum.
 The following is a list of all questions asked in the RFI.
 The following answers were developed on EthHub, an open source, community run information hub for the Ethereum community.